joneiros/java-sandbox/README.md

 keep many separate code challenges and mini-projects in the same repo, there will be multiple project roots.

-Assume any folder containing a `Main.java` is a project root.
-If that doesn't work, check package declarations.
+Project Roots:
+- `starters`

+Beyond that, check package declarations to determine project roots.
 If that doesn't work, something is likely broken.